ethereum/portal-website/pages/concepts/execution-clients.md

 the state root of the HEAD block and walking the full trie, individually fetching every single node in the trie.
 This approach has been superceded by "snap sync" which instead involves fetching a full snapshot of only the "leaf" data from the trie.
+The efficiency of snap sync is that it fetches data in contiguous chunks rather than as individual trie nodes.
 Once a full copy of the state has been obtained, clients can then keep their state database up-to-date by executing every new block added to the chain and recording the changes to the state database that result from block execution.

 This leads us to the last set of client requiremments for syncing.